cboettig/labnotebook/_posts/2013-05-03-notebook-features-hashes-providing-an-immutable-and-verifiable-research-record.md

 has [observed](http://www.force11.org/node/4301) that this is a valuable feature we should want to see for all scientific publishing.
 Each of my posts now displays its SHA hash on the sidebar along with other metadata.
-While the `history` button already provides a convient way to browse all previous versions of a post, I chose to display the SHA hash directly so that the hash value would be part of the document metadata, while also highlighting this feature.
+While the `history` button already provides a convenient way to browse all previous versions of a post, I chose to display the SHA hash directly so that the hash value would be part of the document metadata, while also highlighting this feature.